ViVa: A Video-Generative Value Model for Robot Reinforcement Learning: Experiments

-\paragraph{Implementation details.} For the VLM-based value model, we follow the same design as $\pi_{0.6}^*$~\citep{intelligence2025pi0.6}, formulating value estimation as a 201-way classification problem over discretized return bins.
-Both this baseline and our ViVa-based variant are trained within the identical RECAP pipeline on a mixture of demonstration data from all three tasks to ensure fair comparison.
-All models are trained for a single epoch with a batch size of 192.
+For the VLM-based value model, we follow the same design as $\pi_{0.6}^*$~\citep{intelligence2025pi0.6}, formulating value estimation as a 201-way classification problem over return bins.
+Both this baseline and our ViVa-based variant are trained within the identical RECAP pipeline.
+We conduct two rounds of rollouts: the first round collects 150 successful and 50 failed episodes per task, and the second round collects 100 successful and 50 failed episodes per task.
+The rollout data are combined with demonstration data from all three tasks.
+All models are trained for one epoch with batch size 192.
 The prediction horizon $K$ is set to 50 for all tasks, aligning with the default horizon used for advantage estimation in the RECAP framework.
-For ViVa, the loss weights for future proprioception and value prediction are set to $\lambda_{\text{prop}}=1.0$ and $\lambda_{\text{val}}=0.5$, respectively.
+For ViVa, the loss weights for future proprioception and value prediction are set to $\lambda_{\text{prop}}=0.5$ and $\lambda_{\text{val}}=1.0$, respectively.
 During inference, we use 1 denoising step for ViVa with DDIM sampling.
 All experiments are conducted on 8 NVIDIA A800 GPUs.